sofiakatzman/Cocktail-Finder/README.md

 ## License

 Licensing is not being offered at this time.
-For any questions, please reach our support team.
+For any questions, please reach out to our support team.

 ## References